AwaleSagar/piStat/README.md

 # Raspberry Pi System Monitor API

-A background service for Raspberry Pi that provides a comprehensive API to monitor system statistics in real-time.
+A background service that provides a comprehensive API to monitor system statistics in real-time.
+While optimized for Raspberry Pi, it now includes cross-platform support.

 ## Features